Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 We made very good time on the paddle to Prairie Portage, arriving there just before 15:00.

+As we made it into Carp, all of the campsites on the US side were occupied.

+As we turned north into the main body of Carp, our presence offended a beaver.

+This campsite, and the three others that are nearby in Quetico, are not much used.
+All but this one have trees down on them, making it not obvious that there even was a campsite there.
+If we had not been looking carefully, we would not have seen their tumbled down fire rings.

+The landing for this camp is through brush and there is no place to sit out or swim, but it's the best of a bad lot.
+Here, the fire rings has a green sprout growing in it, so it hasn't been used for a while.

+The weather was calm until evening, with clouds rolling in and out but when we made camp, the wind was notable.
+When we went to the tent, the wind had almost died but not quite entirely.

+I would've liked to have made it to Robinson Island but we were both too tired to make the portages between Carp and there.

 Royce made the popular hash browns with hamburger and gravy for dinner.
 There will be leftovers.